Frully/html-google-translate/README.md

 #### html
 Type: `string`

-The HTML to be translated
+The HTML to be translated.

 #### options
 Type: `object`